Embedding Trauma-Informed Care and Practice for Managers

 By participating in this professional development training, attendees will:

-- Acquire knowledge of the types, prevalence and impacts of trauma, including complex trauma
+- Acquire knowledge of the types, prevalence and impacts of trauma, particularly complex trauma

-- Apply insight into the stress response and survivor coping strategies to articulate the need for trauma-informed services
+- Apply insight into the stress response and survivor coping strategies to articulate the need for trauma-informed systems and services

-- Evaluate the barriers and benefits of embedding trauma-informed principles into practice, policies and systems for clients, staff and organisations
+- Evaluate the barriers, opportunities and benefits of embedding trauma informed principles into practice, policies and systems for clients, staff and organisations

-- Delineate the framework and steps needed to embed trauma-informed practice into organisations including the role of managers
+- Delineate the framework and steps needed to embed trauma informed practice into a program, system or organisation focusing on the role of managers